| A

 manipulation has the potential to become and important non-drug

+intervention for children with hyperactivity.
 Interestingly a newspaper article[11] suggests "Head

 injuries could be responsible for some behaviour disorders